choria-io/website/docs/content/development/middleware/_index.md

 Choria communicates almost exclusively over the middleware, this document describes the target names and messages you might find on the middleware.
 You might use this for debuging or learning purposes using the `choria tool pub` and `choria tool sub` commands.

-The Choria broker is a managed instance of the [NATS Server](https://github.com/nats-io/gnatsd), target syntax shown here matches the standards it support.
+The Choria broker is a managed instance of the [NATS Server](https://github.com/nats-io/gnatsd), target syntax shown here matches the standards it supports.

 ## Core RPC Messages